arielherself/espresso/README.raw.md

 An activist investor issued an open letter arguing that <strong>Alphabet </strong>should take “aggressive action” to reduce staff and wages.
 TCI Fund Management holds a $6bn stake in Google’s parent company; not enough to force its hand.
 Google had already put a freeze on new hiring.
 Other giants of Silicon Valley, including [Meta](https://www.economist.com/business/2022/11/10/as-tech-lay-offs-spread-meta-sacks-11000-workers) and Amazon, started layoffs earlier this month, [anticipating a downturn](https://www.economist.com/business/2022/11/10/as-tech-lay-offs-spread-meta-sacks-11000-workers).

-<strong>Walmart</strong>, a jumbo American [supermarket chain](https://www.economist.com/business/2021/11/20/walmart-gets-its-bite-back), reported strong third-quarter revenues of $153bn, a rise of 8.7% compared with the same period [last year](https://www.economist.com/business/2022/05/19/shares-in-americas-big-retailers-swoon).
-The company’s stock rose by more than 7%.
-The firm also agreed to pay $3.1bn to American states and cities which sued the retailer for contributing to the [opioid crisis](https://www.economist.com/business/2020/10/31/american-lawmen-are-going-after-opioids-inc) by failing to regulate prescriptions.
-It has not, however, conceded liability.
+<strong>Tencent</strong>, a Chinese video-game giant, reported revenues of 140bn yuan ($19.8bn) in its third quarter, a fall of 2% from the same period a year earlier and its second consecutive quarterly drop.
+China’s [crackdown on tech](https://www.economist.com/business/can-chinese-big-tech-learn-to-love-big-brother/21809084) has hurt the firm’s growth.
+The company has lost close to 60% of its market value since February 2021 and is planning layoffs.

 <strong>Fact of the day: </strong>6,000, about the number of populated islands that make up Indonesia, home to South-East Asia’s largest economy.
 [Read the full story](https://www.economist.com/briefing/2022/11/14/indonesia-is-poised-for-a-boom-politics-permitting).